Release Date: December 18, 2018 (North America)

 - star-crossed lover

-Jack is an East Ender, whose known to be fortunate enough to attend in Harrington’s Academy’s detective school.
+Jack is an East Ender, who is known to be fortunate enough to attend Harrington Academy’s detective school.
 Although he keeps to himself at all times, he’s used to being talked behind his back by his schoolmates because of his “different” (East End) upbringing.
 He possesses a sharp mind but remains to have no apathy towards everyone around him.

 Jack’s route was all I ever wanted from this game.
 It was full of angst and drama as expected, and I wouldn’t have it in any other way (^０^).
 In terms of story, I like how each character (In Jack’s route) was introduced in a manner where it didn’t feel rushed.
 I also loved how Jack’s romance with the heroine was portrayed as if it were the archetypal Romeo and Juliet (star-crossed lover) trope.
 Emily wasn’t a complete idiot in this route and to my surprise, made a couple of mature decisions for once! (laughs) His After Story was a little sad and as much as I wanted to see my son, Jack, have a happy ending with rainbows and butterflies, I find the “bittersweet end” an appropriate finish to his story.